Myōkō-class cruiser: World War II

-With the start of WW2, the class spend the early war career supporting the invasion of the Philippines and Dutch East Indies, escorting invasion convoys before taking part in vigorous shore bombardment duties to support said invasion convoys.
-Throughout these efforts, the ships of the class would often come under attacks from B-17 bombs, but only Myōkō herself was damaged by a single 500-pound bomb on January 4, 1942.
+With the start of World War II, the class spent the early war career supporting the invasion of the Philippines and Dutch East Indies, escorting invasion convoys before taking part in vigorous shore bombardment duties to support said invasion convoys.
+Throughout these efforts, the ships of the class often came under attacks from B-17 bombs, but only herself was damaged by a single 500-pound bomb on January 4, 1942.